88 Comments

 How to make an appointment for the Ficha de Canje on the Interpol website.

-Here first select where you paid the fee and then enter the required numbers
+Here under Comprobante first choose where you paid the fee (at a branch or on pagalo.pe) and then enter the required numbers from you pagalo.pe or Banco de la Nacion receipt.

 • Numero de secuencia